hms-networks/IgnitionEwonConnector/readme.md

 This module version is compatible with Ignition 7.9.
 For an Ignition 8 compatible module go to [Ignition-8-master](https://github.com/hms-networks/IgnitionEwonConnector/tree/Ignition-8-master) branch.

+Note: The Ignition 7.9 Ewon module is no longer supported and will not receive future updates.

 <sup>[Back to top](#table-of-contents)</sup>

 ## [Support](#table-of-contents)